hicsail/zk-ApplePSI/README.md

 docker exec -it <containerID> bash
 ```

-You can get a containerID from the docker desktop app by clicking the small button highlighted in the red circle
+You can get a container-ID from the docker desktop app by clicking the small button highlighted in the red circle
 <ul>
     <img width="1161" alt="image" src="https://user-images.githubusercontent.com/62607343/203409123-1a95786f-8b2a-4e71-a920-3a51cf50cf0f.png">
 </ul>